emmett-framework/emmett/docs/orm/relations.md

 In the same way happened with `belongs_to`, the todos table will have a column containing the id of the referred row from the notes table, but in this case, we allow this value to be empty.

-In fact, `refers_to` in weppy has a *reference without need* meaning, meaning that reflects in the idea (in this specific case) that a todo can exists even if doesn't have a note attached to it.
+In fact, `refers_to` in Emmett has a *reference without need* meaning, meaning that reflects in the idea (in this specific case) that a todo can exists even if doesn't have a note attached to it.

-Due to this concept, in this case weppy will:
+Due to this concept, in this case Emmett will:

 - add a `{'presence': True, 'allow': 'empty'}` validation policy on the `note` attribute of `Todo`, allowing the value to be empty, and when it's not, ensuring that the attribute points to an existing record in notes table
 - use a `nullify` rule on the relations, so when a note is deleted, all the todos which had a relation with it will still exist with removed relation